kunstmusik/signals/README.md

-# signals
+# Signals

-Experiments with time-varying signals.
+Library for working with time-varying signals.

 ## Usage

-Nothing to report here yet.
 Please see the [documentation][doc/intro.md] for on-going design work.

 ## License